kumpmati/pieni.link/README.md

 - [ ] Google OAuth credentials

 1. Copy the contents of `.env.example` to a file called `.env`, then fill all the environment variables according to the comments in the file.
-2. Run `docker-compose up --build -d`
+2. Run `docker compose up --build -d`

 ### Serverless